 What are costs?

-I'm representing myself and I've found there are terms that I can't find a clear and concise definition of.
+I'm representing myself and I can't find a clear and concise definition of some words.
 For example, costs.
-This is a minefield for the layperson!
 What costs?
 The costs of appearing in court?
-The costs paid to the lawyer to date?
-If it's a total of all legal costs, then how is it broken down?
+The costs paid to the lawyer?
+If it's a total of all legal costs, how is it broken down?

 Still got a question?